 Geography studies how physical, biological, and human processes shape the landscape in which we live and cause regions to differ from each other.
 Geography is everything!

 Geography is a bridging, integrating, and synthesizing science.
 We combine our talents with scientists in other disciplines to make a difference as we improve people’s ability to prosper as the land changes.
 We also use geospatial technology (GIS, Remote Sensing, and GPS) to help solve real-world problems.

-An A.S. degree in Geography and 24 credit GIST Certificate is available.
+Earn an A.S. degree in Geography, A.A.S. in GIST, a 24 credit GIST Certificate, and/or a 9 credit GIST micro-credential.
 Students can choose one of four concentrations in the A.S.
 Geography degree: Human, Physical, Regional, or Geospatial Technology.
-View a short video here to learn more about the GIST Certificate.
+View a short video to learn more about the GIST Certificate.